-Last year Scalefree released DataVault4dbt, a Data Vault 2.0 open-source package for dbt, which includes loading templates for creating and modeling Data Vault 2.0 entities following up-to-date standards and best practices.
+Last year Scalefree released DataVault4dbt, a Data Vault 2.0 open-source package for dbt, which includes loading templates for creating and Data Vault 2.0 modeling entities following up-to-date standards and best practices.
 If you want to read more about the general content of the package and its motivation, you can do so here.

 We’re excited to launch a series of insightful posts and webinars, showcasing practical implementations of DataVault4dbt.
 This will empower you to leverage its full potential in your data warehousing endeavors.
 Today, we’ll spotlight its application in the staging layer.